Can you make money with a food blog?…

 Large food or kitchen product companies offer affiliate programs where you can earn money by promoting their products.

-Signing up to affiliate programs on websites like Amazon, La Tienda and Chocolate.com will earn you a good percentage from sales that are connected to your blog.
+Signing up for affiliate programs on websites like Amazon will earn you a good percentage of sales that are connected to your blog.

 5. Sell Your Own Products